 This course introduces essential drawing techniques and concepts using a wide variety of black and white media.
 Emphasis is placed on drawing from direct observation and invention centering on an interpretive and analytical approach.
 Illustrated lecture, discussion, vocabulary identification, critical analysis, verbal and written presentation, and diverse modes of drawing make up this course.
-IAI ART 904.
+IAI Code: ART 904

-ART 114 T Drawing II COURSE DATA: CREDITS: 3 • LECTURE: 0 • LAB: 6 • REPEAT: 1 further developing drawing experiences through a diverse range of media focusing on color.
+ART 114 Drawing II

+COURSE DATA: CREDITS: 3 • LECTURE: 0 • LAB: 6 • REPEAT: 1 PREREQUISITE: ART 113 with a grade of "C" or better or consent of instructor

+This course provides a continuation of Drawing I (ART 113) by further developing drawing experiences through a diverse range of media focusing on color.
 Emphasis is placed on explorations of abstracted and nonobjective concepts through formalism and invention.
 Illustrated lecture, discussion, vocabulary identification, critical analysis, verbal and written presentation, and diverse modes of drawing make up this course.
 A maximum of six (6) hours may be earned in this course.
 IAI Code: ART 905.